Rosalyn W. Berne: Awards and honors

 In 2021, Berne was appointed Anne Shirley Carter Olsson Professor of Applied Ethics, School of Engineering and Applied Sciences, at the University of Virginia.
-In 2018 and 2020, she was appointed Principal Investigator on research awards made to the National Academy of Engineering from the NSF for her work related to the Online Ethics Center.
-In 2002, Berne was awarded a Career Award: Ethics and Belief Inside the Development of Nanotechnologies by the American National Science Foundation (NSF).
+In 2018 and 2020, she was appointed Principal Investigator on research awards made to the National Academy of Engineering from the National Science Foundation (NSF) for her work related to the Online Ethics Center.
+In 2023, she received a NSF grant renewable to expand the Online Ethics Center to a community of practice.
+In 2002, Berne was awarded a Career Award: Ethics and Belief Inside the Development of Nanotechnologies by the American NSF.

 She has also received awards for her books Waking to Beauty and When the Horses Whisper.